$SalaryCheck

 Ranges are directional; your actual offer depends on company, level, and total comp structure.
 Figures reflect aggregated industry benchmarks, not a single-source quote.

-What most plumbers in St. Louis, MO get wrong about their comp
+Common things plumbers in St. Louis, MO miss when reviewing comp

 These are the most common ways plumber offers diverge from headline numbers.
-They're not universal — but each one has cost real plumbers real money at St. Louis, MO employers.
+They're not universal — but each is worth understanding before accepting or counter-offering.

 Three terms that come up repeatedly in plumber offer conversations in St. Louis, MO.
-Knowing these is the difference between accepting a headline number and negotiating the structure underneath it.
+Knowing what they refer to helps you read the structure beneath a headline number.

 Base salary is the fixed annual cash compensation you earn from your job, before bonuses, equity, or benefits.